HandsOnDataViz/book/docs/HandsOnDataViz.md

 TODO: decide if the figure works above; also decide if supplemental images are needed, perhaps as “bad viz” and “better viz” examples

-### Usually Choose Smaller Geographies for Choropleth Maps
+### Generally Choose Smaller Geographies for Choropleth Maps

 Choropleth maps are best for showing geographic patterns across regions by coloring polygons to represent data values.
 Therefore, we generally